apache/iotdb/docs/SystemDesign/StorageEngine/DataManipulation.md

 	* JDBC's execute interface, using the SET TTL statement

 * Main entrance: ```public void setTTL(String storageGroup, long dataTTL) ```StorageEngine.java
-    * Find the corresponding StorageGroupProcessor
+    * Find the corresponding  VirtualStorageGroupProcessor
-    * Set new data ttl in StorageGroupProcessor
+    * Set new data ttl in  VirtualStorageGroupProcessor
     * TTL check on all TsfileResource
     * If a file expires under the current TTL, delete the file